ChetHarrison/web-app/readme.md

 * Start reporting servers with `bash start`

+## Grunt ##
+The gruntfile will probably look dramatically different from the ones you typically find out there.
+It build the typically extensive task configuration from a sequence of configuration files stored at `grunt/config`.
+It registers tasks from files in the `grunt/register-task` directory.

 ## Testing ##
 This app is set up to test with [Jasmine](https://github.com/jasmine/jasmine), using [Sinon](https://github.com/sinonjs/sinon) for faking